pattrn-project/pattrn/README.md

 Once you have run both functions run, go back to line 9 in Code.gs, and **delete the IDKey** of your PATTRN\_Admin spreadsheet by reverting back to "InputKey".
 At the end of the process, line 9 should look again like:

-userProperties.setProperty('Admin', 'InputKey **'** );
+        userProperties.setProperty('Admin', 'InputKey');

-**Warning: This is an important security measure** _.
+_**Warning: This is an important security measure**.
 It is to prevent anyone from getting the ID key of your PATTRN\_Admin spreadsheet while the script is deployed on the web – from which one could then access the files, usernames, and passwords you are using with PATTRN.
 Remember to delete your IDKey and replace it by "InputKey"!_

 Go to "File" > "Save".